finos/common-domain-model/docs/event-model.md

     a business event may impact multiple trades concurrently and result in multiple (after) trade states.
 -   The event date.
-The time dimension has been purposely ommitted from the event\'s attributes.
+The time dimension has been purposely ommitted from the event's attributes.
 That is because, while a business event has a unique date, several time stamps may potentially be associated to that event depending on when it was submitted, accepted, rejected etc, all of which are *workflow* considerations.